jjsmu/budweiser-casestudy/README.md

 -The Key variable that connects the data sets is Brewery_id in Beer.csv and Brew_ID in Brewery.csv.
 We renamed variables to have matching column names in order to merge.

--We assumed data was missing at random, and removed those observations with missing values.
+-We assumed data was missing at random, but kept those rows for completeness, and filereed out missing values when neccessary.
+This is detailed in the EDA.

 -Refer to EDA.rmd file for code relating to merging, transformation and analysis.